The Signals Archive

 Clarification: What Verrell’s Law Does and Does Not Claim

 Verrell’s Law is still in development.
 It is a working framework, not a finished or closed scientific theory.
-The aim is to clarify, formalise, and test its core claim through writing, mathematics, and engineering.
+The aim is to clarify, formalise, and test its core claims through writing, mathematics, experiment, and engineering.

 At its centre is a simple idea: the past is not flat.
-Some prior moments carry more weight than others, and that weight continues to bias what happens next.
-Not every event leaves the same residue.
+Some prior moments carry more weight than others, and that weighting may continue to influence what happens next.
+Not every event leaves the same lasting influence.
 Some fade quickly.
-Others, because of their emotional, informational, or structural significance, keep influencing later thoughts, decisions, behaviour, or system states.
+Others, because of their emotional, informational, behavioural, or structural significance, may continue to influence later thoughts, decisions, actions, or system states.

-To be clear, Verrell’s Law does not claim that all thoughts and memories are stored in some external field and simply pulled in from outside the brain.
-That is a lazy misreading.
+To be clear, Verrell’s Law does not claim that all thoughts and memories are stored in an external field and retrieved from outside the brain.
+That is a misreading of the framework.

-This links directly to Collapse Aware AI (CAAI), the middleware project derived from the same principle.
-CAAI applies weighted memory and governed continuity so that stronger prior states influence later behaviour, rather than treating every output as a disposable one-shot event.
-That is where the theory starts becoming testable...
+This connects directly to Collapse Aware AI (CAAI), the middleware project inspired by related principles.
+CAAI applies memory weighting, continuity management, anchor stability, and governed behavioural selection so that prior states can influence later behaviour rather than treating every output as a disconnected one-shot event.
+This provides a controlled engineering environment in which some of these ideas can be explored and tested.

-the past is not neutral, not equally distributed in its influence, and not cleanly gone.
-Some moments carry more weight than others, and that weight biases the future.
+the past is not equally distributed in its influence.
+Some retained information carries more weight than other information, and that weighting may influence what follows.

 A Note on Method, Collaboration, and Clarity